 So, basically, this is a car insurance premium you can’t avoid getting.

-The average cost of CTPL is around P410, but this is exclusive of a value-added tax, authentication fees, and documentary stamps.
+The average cost of CTPL is around ₱410, exclusive of a value-added tax, authentication fees, and documentary stamps.

-Many insurance providers in the Philippines provide comprehensive car insurance.
-Comprehensive car insurance provides coverage for YOU (and often your passengers) in cases of accidents, loss, and damages caused by third-parties.
+Comprehensive insurance provides coverage for you (and often your passengers) in cases of accidents, loss, and damages caused by third parties.

-Depending on the car insurance providers and they type of car insurance you choose, you can even get insured against Acts of Nature or accidents caused by natural disasters.
-But that’s
+Depending on the insurance provider and the type of auto insurance you choose, you can even get insured against Acts of Nature (also known as Acts of God) or accidents caused by natural disasters.

-Here are a few other tips as to how you can lower your car insurance premiums:
+Here are a few other tips as to how you can make your comprehensive insurance go down: